 Second, I am experienced in a wide variety of fields.
-I was employed copy editing distance learning high school and university courses on diverse subjects (from Latin to math to American history), and then I became one of the most valued members of a team heavily revising user manuals for hospital administrative software on an impossibly tight deadline.
-After my oldest was born, I transitioned to freelance editing and have continued to freelance for the past 14 years.
-My clients have included published fiction writers, software companies, craft magazines, and more.
-My specialty has been academic editing: I have helped many doctoral candidates prepare their dissertations for defense and fine-tune things after defense.
+I was first employed copy editing distance learning high school and university courses on diverse subjects (from Latin to math to American history), and after that, I became one of the most valued members of a team heavily revising user manuals for hospital administrative software on an impossibly tight deadline.
+After my oldest was born, I transitioned to freelance editing and have continued to freelance for the past 15 years.
+My clients have included published, unpublished, and indie fiction writers, software companies, craft magazines, and more.
+I have also helped many doctoral candidates prepare their dissertations for defense and fine-tune things after defense.

 Third, I am dedicated to ensuring your satisfaction.
 If you have concerns or differing ideas, I am happy to discuss and find solutions that work for you.
 You always are the boss, and I respect that in my editing.

 Finally, as a writer myself, I know how hard it can be to get a marked-up manuscript back from an editor.
 I try to be honest and thorough but gentle and always kind.

 “Thank you for your valuable and generous comments.
 I cherish all of them.
 I will print out your two documents and study them.
 Your comments are exactly what I was hoping for.
 I will surely incorporate the vast majority of them, if not all.”

 “I felt your turnaround time was perfect.
 I thought you had great accuracy.
 Besides price, one reason I chose you is you found a correction in the sample no one else had.”